 Power Of Education Crossing Continents, Improving Lives

-Rebecca Wokibula, clad in cap and own, was ready for her master’s raduation ceremony.
+Rebecca Wokibula, clad in cap and gown, was ready for her master’s graduation ceremony.
 She was one among swarms of others posing in front of the Campanile, the Memorial Union and Lake LaVerne, their proud parents snapping pictures—except for one difference.
 For Wokibula, a native of Uganda, Graduation Day was only the second time she had set foot on the Iowa State campus.

 Wokibula’s is a story of resilience, determination and family.
 But most of all, it’s a story of one woman’s journey to achieve her dreams and, in the process, bring life-altering innovations to small farmers in her home country.

 Wokibula completed her degree through Iowa State’s Master of Science in Agronomy distance education program, which grants students wide latitude to finish coursework online at their own pace without having to sacrifice professional and family commitments.

 Wokibula, the first student from beyond North America to complete the program, didn’t take the traditional route to her degree.

 “It’s a dream come true,” Wokibula said during an interview in Agronomy Hall just hours before her graduation ceremony in May.
 “It’s something worth celebrating, and I’m very proud.”

 Orphaned as a young girl, Wokibula was raised by her siblings who were only a few years older.
 She later enrolled at Makerere University in Uganda where she studied land management and soil science.

 Markere University partners with the College of Agriculture and Life Sciences Center for Sustainable Rural Livelihoods to administer a service learning program that aims to bring together undergraduates from both schools to improve lives in Uganda through development projects.